jd-fillmore/infused/posts/10-of-the-best-seo-strategies-for-2021.md

 You need <strong>relevant </strong>links from <b>highly authoritative </b>websites point back to your site, to see any sort of actual leverage and ultimately bump your website up in Google.

-Example - lets say you own a bakery and want to get some relevant, high quality back-links as part of your SEO strategies in order to beat out your local (or even non-local) competitors.
+Example - lets say you own a bakery and want to get some relevant, high quality back-links as part of your SEO strategies in order to beat out your <a href="/posts/how-can-i-improve-my-local-seo-results/">local</a> (or even non-local) competitors.

 What would be the better back-link to get: